Valay17/DupliCron--Metadata-Based-Incremental-File-Synchronization-and-Backup/README.md

 - **File Size Threshold for Small and Large File Copy Commands**
   Defines the size boundary used to classify files as small or large, determining which command is used to copy them.
 Default is `2 GB`.

   **Note:** This setting directly influences how files are processed and which copy strategy is applied.
-It is intended for advanced users who understand the performance implications of reclassifying file sizes.
-Changing this may degrade sync performance.
+Changing this may significantly affect sync performance.
 Proceed with caution.
   FileCopier.cpp `Line 63`

-- **EnableBackupCopyAfterRun**
-  Creates a backup copy of the metadata cache after each successful run for added integrity protection.
-Saved as `.BackupCache` hidden directory.

-- **EnableCacheRestoreFromBackup**
-  Enables restoring the metadata cache from a backup copy stored on the destination to protect against cache corruption.

-- **ParallelFilesPerSourceCount**
-  Controls how many files per source are copied in parallel.
-Default is `8`.

-  Effective only when `SSDMode` is set to `Parallel`.

-  ConfigGlobal.cpp `Line 29`

-- **GodSpeedParallelSourcesCount**
-  Defines how many sources are processed simultaneously.
-Default is `8`.

-  Effective only when `SSDMode` is set to `GodSpeed`.

-  ConfigGlobal.cpp `Line 29`

-- **GodSpeedParallelFilesPerSourceCount**
-  Defines how many files per source are copied in parallel.
-Default is `8`.

-  Effective only when `SSDMode` is set to `GodSpeed`.

-  ConfigGlobal.cpp `Line 29`

 #
 ### License